Everything You Need to Get a Birth Certificate

 • Social security number

-One critical piece of information you’ll need to provide when ordering a birth certificate is a reason for your request.
+One critical piece of information you’ll need to provide when ordering a birth certificate is the reason for your request.

 The reason for requesting a birth certificate could be to: